-People start smoking for different reasons.
+People start smoking for many different reasons.
 Some people start because they're curious, because their mates smoke, or they're bored.
-Others think it will help them look more attractive or that it will help them get through rough times.
+Others think it will help them look more attractive, fit in with their friends or that it will help them get through rough times.

 Before they know it, they're addicted.
-And even though smoking is expensive, makes you smell bad, gives you premature wrinkles, stains your teeth and can shorten your life, it's a hard habit to give up.
+Some people can get addicted from as little as one or two cigarettes.
+And even though smoking is expensive, makes you smell bad, gives you premature wrinkles, stains your teeth and can shorten your life, it's hard to give up.

 Tobacco is a powerful, addictive drug.
 Why else would people smoke when it is linked to cancer, heart disease and other major illnesses?